-A SkunkWorks project (also known as Skunk Works) is an innovative undertaking, involving a small group of people, that is outside the normal research and development channels within an organization.
+A skunkworks project, also known as Skunk Works, is an innovative undertaking, involving a small group of people, that is outside the normal research and development (R&D) channels within an organization.

-Skunk Works is the name given to a secret R&D team at Lockheed Aircraft Corp. that was tasked with quickly developing a jet fighter for the United States during World War II.
+Skunk Works was the name given to a secret R&D team at Lockheed Aircraft Corp. tasked with quickly developing a jet fighter for the United States during World War II.
 The U.S. Army's Air Tactical Service Command approached Lockheed Aircraft in 1943 to discuss the military's need for jet fighters to counter Nazi Germany's airpower.
 Lockheed Aircraft assigned a team of engineers, led by Clarence L. "Kelly" Johnson to work on the project.
 Just a month later, the team delivered the XP-80 Shooting Star jet fighter proposal to military officials.

 Johnson's pragmatic approach is credited with the speed and success of the project.

-Origin of the term
+Origins of the Skunk Works term

 The term Skunk Works arose during Johnson's leadership of the jet fighter project.

 Because there was no space available at Lockheed Aircraft at the time, as its facilities were fully occupied with its existing commitments to the U.S. war effort, Johnson's team had to work in a rented circus tent next to a manufacturing plant that emitted strong odors.
-Team engineer Irv Culver jokingly compared the smelly digs to "Skonk Works," depicted in the newspaper comic strip "Li'L Abner" as a remote locale where characters brewed a concoction of dead skunks and old shoes in a still.
+Team engineer Irv Culver jokingly compared the smelly digs to "Skonk Works," depicted in the newspaper comic strip "Li'l Abner" as a remote locale where characters brewed a concoction of dead skunks and old shoes in a still.

 Culver's use of "Skonk Works" caught on with his colleagues on the team and eventually morphed into Skunk Works.